Are you resting well? Does it take you hours to fall asleep? Maybe your environment is not helping you. I’ve been there.

 Sometimes I wonder how my parents survived parenthood.
 Confession: I was that annoying child with insomnia — “Muuum!”
 After the third call for help in one night, I know for certain my mother would ignore me.
 I don’t blame her, to be honest.
 But, in my defence, the homemade placebo recipe of water and sugar obviously wasn’t cutting it.

 These are the key principles that will help you create a calm and relaxing bedroom.
-I learned them the hard way — I’m looking at you tip number three!
+I learned them the hard way — I’m looking at you tip number four!
 Implement them into your space one tip at a time and you will feel the benefits.
-Your super sleep journey starts here!
+Your super sleep journey starts here.

 1.- Sort your bed out

-Next, how often do you change your bed sheets?
+Next, how often do you change your bedsheets?
 Every one to two weeks is ideal.
-Just remember to renew your mattress every eight years or less.
-And yes, wash the pillows too.
+This will reduce the build-up of bacteria and mites2.
+I will not cover this in detail because typing it makes my whole body itch.
+And remember to renew your mattress every eight years or less.
+Yes, wash the pillows too.

 2.- Hide the clutter away

-I will not cover decluttering in depth as it’s not the topic today.
-The secret is to hide the clutter away.
+The secret is to hide the bedroom clutter away so you don’t see it.
 That’s why we have wardrobes, drawers, etc. Make sure all surfaces are clean and free from unnecessary stuff.
+Those bedside table books and trinkets look cute on a pic.
+But when it comes to sleep they’re not really helping you.

 Blackout blinds/curtains or solid shutters are a must in the bedroom.
 Unless you live in a glass house in the middle of the forest somewhere in Scandinavia.
 The best solution is to use different window treatments.
 Blinds and curtains, shutters and curtains, blackout curtains and sheer curtains, etc. This will reduce the amount of brightness in the early morning.